rust-lang/rustc-perf/collector/benchmarks/README.md

 - **ripgrep-13.0.0**: A line-oriented search tool.
 A widely-used utility.
 - **serde-1.0.136**: A serialization/deserialization crate.
 Used by many other
   Rust programs.
+- **serde_derive-1.0.136**: A proc-macro sub-crate used by `serde`.
+Used by many other Rust programs.
+Stresses declarative macro expansion somewhat.
 - **stm32f4-0.14.0**: A crate that has many thousands of blanket impl blocks.
   It uses cargo features to enable large portions of its structure and is built with `--features=stm32f410` to have faster benchmarking times.